-Return to Complete Your Degree at Geneseo
+Return to Complete Your Degree at Geneseo Readmission Program

-Thinking about a different job?
-Feeling stuck?
+Want to finish the degree you started at Geneseo?
 Wish you could go back and try again?

 We recognize that the path to degree completion can vary and that a reset in pursuing a degree or designing a career requires a specific mindset – focused on curiosity, willingness to take action, reframing, awareness, and high collaboration.

-Why just dream about a different job or career, wish you had completed your degree, or wonder, "what if?"
-Take the plunge and see what a fresh approach to completing your degree could do for you!
+Why just dream about a different job or career, wish you had completed your degree, or wonder, “what if?”
+Take the plunge and see what a fresh approach to completing your degree with Geneseo could do for you!

-Hear it from a Geneseo Student:
+Hear it from Geneseo Students:

 Application deadlines are as follows:

-Fall August 1
+August 1

-Spring December 1
+December 1

-Summer May 1
+May 1

-What is the process to return?
+What is the process to apply for readmission?

 Step One: Identify Your Motivation